Composed Fine-Tuning: Freezing Pre-Trained Denoising Autoencoders for Improved Generalization: Introduction

 \section{Introduction}

 We study prediction problems whose outputs have validity constraints.
 For example, in pseudocode-to-code translation~\cite{kulal2019spoc}, the output code must compile.
 Other examples include machine translation~\cite{sutskever2014sequence,cho2014statmt,bahdanau2015neural} and molecule generation~\cite{lucio2020molecule,senior2020protein}, where outputs should be grammatical or chemically valid, respectively.
-Expensively-obtained labeled data may not contain enough examples to learn a model that captures the complex output structure.
+Expensively-obtained labeled data may not contain enough examples to learn a model that captures the complex output structure governing validity.
 In these problems, there are often lots of ``unlabeled'' outputs---outputs without a corresponding input (e.g., GitHub has over 40 million public code repositories as of February 2021~\cite{github2021repos}).

-Pre-training with denoising autoencoders~\cite{lewis2020bart,raffel2019exploring} leverages unlabeled outputs to learn output structure and transfer it to downstream tasks.
-They pre-train by synthetically corrupting unlabeled outputs and learning to denoise them, yielding a pre-trained denoiser that generates valid outputs.
-The pre-trained denoiser is then used to initialize and do standard fine-tuning on a smaller labeled dataset from a downstream task such as machine translation.
-This pre-training+fine-tuning paradigm is particularly attractive since practitioners (with less computational resources) do not need to access the large unlabeled dataset during fine-tuning.
+Pre-training with denoising autoencoders (e.g., BART~\citep{lewis2020bart} and T5~\citep{raffel2019exploring}) leverages unlabeled outputs to learn the output structure and transfer it to downstream tasks.
+The idea is to synthetically corrupt unlabeled outputs and learn to denoise them, yielding a pre-trained denoiser that generates valid outputs.
+The pre-trained denoiser can be fine-tuned on a smaller labeled dataset from a downstream task such as machine translation.
+Fine-tuning is the de facto paradigm in NLP~\citep{devlin2019bert,lewis2020bart,raffel2019exploring} and vision~\citep{dosovitskiy2021vit,radford2021clip,kornblith2019better,yosinski2014transferable}, and is popular because the computationally expensive step of leveraging large-scale data is concentrated in pre-training, while fine-tuning on downstream tasks is relatively cheap.

-In this paper, we first show that standard fine-tuning after pre-training may not optimally leverage the pre-trained denoiser, complementing recent works on the suboptimality of fine-tuning in language models~\cite{dodge2020finetuning,lee2020mixout,zhang2021revisiting}.
-To show this, we run a simple experiment that shows that standard fine-tuning destroys some of the output structure information in the pre-trained model.
-In particular, we show that re-applying the pre-trained denoiser post-hoc to the outputs of the standard fine-tuned model improves the validity and correctness of the output by 0.5--1.5\% on a pseudocode-to-code dataset (see Section~\ref{sec:code}).
+In this paper, we first show that standard fine-tuning may not optimally leverage the pre-trained model in denoising autoencoder language models (e.g., BART, T5), complementing recent works on the suboptimality of fine-tuning in masked language models~\cite{dodge2020finetuning,lee2020mixout,zhang2021revisiting}.
+We run a simple experiment where we apply the pre-trained denoiser post-hoc to the outputs of the standard fine-tuned model, improving the accuracy of the model by 0.5--1.5\% on a pseudocode-to-code dataset (Section~\ref{sec:code}).
+Thus, it seems that standard fine-tuning intuitively ``destroys'' some of the information in the pre-trained weights.